 Next, you’ll need to go to a certain PIRATE website, located in a BAY of some sort, and search for “Garmin North America” (or “Garmin Europe”).
 You will get many results: look for the one with the most recent map; this is currently 2017.10 (Garmin names maps by year and version, so “2015.20” would be the second version released in 2015).
 Download the file as one normally would.

 Once the file is downloaded, you have to decide what to do with it.

 If you have an older Garmin, you likely won’t have enough storage space available to store it internally.
 If this is the case, insert the SD card into a card reader on your computer, format it as FAT32 (if necessary) and create a folder called “Garmin” in the root of the drive.
 Then copy the gmapsupp.img file into the Garmin folder.
 When that’s done, eject the card, put it in your GPS, turn it on, and go to Settings > Maps, where you can select the new map.

 If your Garmin does have enough free space to hold the new map, you’re probably going to want to connect the GPS to your computer via USB and copy the existing “gmapprom.img” to your computer (it’s always good to have a backup).
 Next, delete the gmapprom.img file on your GPS, rename the downloaded gmapsupp.img file to gmapprom.img, and copy it to the same folder on your GPS.
 When that’s done, unplug the GPS, power-cycle it and make sure the map is correct.

 Either method works if you have enough storage space.
-But I prefer the SD card method, as this is easily reversible, especially if you’re away from the computer: just turn the GPS off, remove the SD card from the GPS, and power it back on.
+But I prefer the SD card method, as this is easily reversible, especially if you’re away from your computer: just turn the GPS off, remove the SD card from the GPS, and power it back on.
 The unit should default back to the previous (internal) map.